JessZuchowski/java_games/readme.md

    d.
 Collision with enemies decreases hit points.

-3. Enemy objects (slugs) that roam randomly.
+3. Enemy objects (slugs) that spawn at set locations.

    a.
+Enemy movement is randomized.

+   b.
 Enemies have hit points & take damage from player spores.

-   b.
+   c.
 At zero hp, slugs turn into nutrients for player to collect.

 4. Camera to follow player through maze.

 5. When player reaches end of maze a new level will start.

 ## Tools Used